EmbryoPhenomics/vuba/docs/contour-operations.rst

 To demonstrate their usage, we will continue the script started above and add some additional filtering to retrieve small elliptical shapes.

-First, let's create our filters, we will need an area and eccentricity filter:
+First, let's create our filters.
+We will need an area and eccentricity filter:

 .. ipython:: python